CSP-Library/csp-library.github.io/_posts/2021-4-5-streamlined-access.md

 ---
 layout: post
-title: Search and Writing Rescue Workshops
+title: Streamlined access to Library resources
 ---

 We’re excited to share a new tool you can use to streamline your access to online Library resources: